claranet/cloud-deploy-docs/source/rst/commands.rst

 *Execution Strategy* :
   ``string: single | serial | parallel``

- This option permits to choose if Ghost should connect to a unique instance, or to all instances in parallel/in serial via SSH.
+ This option permits to choose if Ghost should connect to a unique instance, or to all instances in parallel/serial via SSH.

 *Strategy param: Single Host IP or Safe Deploy Group option* :
   ``string: private IPv4`` - mandatory when using **single** in Execution Strategy